circle-ecosystem/ai-docs/circle-ecosystem/teamsync/teamsync-vision.md

 *   **Join or leave channels**
     *   Allow users to join channels of interest or relevance and leave channels that are no longer needed
 *   **Reference channels**
-    *   Let users mention specific channels in a chat conversation by typing `#` followed by at least the first three letters of the channel name
+    *   Let users mention specific channels in a chat conversation by typing `@` followed by at least the first three letters of the channel name
 *   **Add typing indicator**
     *   Provide real-time feedback to users when someone is composing a message
-*   **Manage users**
-    *   Create, edit, and remove users
-*   **Check user presence**
-    *   Display real-time online status of users in the app or per channel, showing if they are online, offline, active, or away
 *   **Mention users**
     *   Tag specific individuals within a chat by typing `@` followed by the first three letters of a username, triggering a list of suggestions
 *   **Manage channel and user access**